reelyactive/offline-platform-demo/README.md

 offline-platform-demo
 =====================

 The full reelyActive open source platform _without_ dependency on Internet connectivity.
-Combines our [hlc-server](https://github.com/reelyactive/hlc-server) with a local copy of [Sniffypedia](https://sniffypedia.org) for full-featured standalone demos that actually work:
+Combines our [hlc-server](https://github.com/reelyactive/hlc-server) and [json-silo](https://github.com/reelyactive/json-silo) with a local copy of [Sniffypedia](https://sniffypedia.org) for full-featured standalone demos that actually work:
 - at conferences with unreliable WiFi connectivity
 - during flight on commercial aircraft (when permitted)
 - deep in the Canadian boreal forest (it's plausiBLE that one could be tracking [barnowls](https://github.com/reelyactive/barnowl#barnowl), [beavers](https://github.com/reelyactive/beaver#beaver) and [chickadees](https://github.com/reelyactive/chickadee#chickadee)...)